iron-software/IronPdfJava.Examples/examples/html-headers-and-footers/README.md

 IronPDF provides developers the flexibility to customize PDF documents with personalized headers and footers.
 The following example illustrates how to use the `ChromePdfRenderOptions` and `HtmlHeaderFooter` classes for this purpose.

-The `HtmlHeaderFooter` class enables developers to design a PDF's header or footer using HTML, offering a more versatile approach than the simpler `TextHeaderFooter` class which is limited to plain text.
+The `HtmlHeaderFooter` class enables developers to design a PDF's header or footer using HTML, where `TextHeaderFooter` is limited to plain text.
 To set up HTML content for headers or footers, utilize the `addHtmlFragment` method available in the `HtmlHeaderFooter` class.
 This method requires a string filled with valid HTML5, CSS3, and JavaScript (ECMAScript 6).
 IronPDF treats this string as rich hypertext markup, rendering it in the PDF just like a web browser would render on a webpage.

 This functionality allows for the inclusion of images, diverse color schemes, sophisticated fonts, and other intricate design elements in PDF headers.